|Censorship, Freedom of Speech, Privacy|

 The DWARF Debugging Information Format is important to many who write compilers (for C, C++ and several other languages) and debuggers.
 If that is of interest to you look at my DWARF-related software and pointers to the standard.

 The Software page encompasses various writings by well known authors as well as some software advice from me.
-It's all C/C++ software.
+It's all C/C++ software so far though these days my personal projects at home are mainly implemented in Python.

 Software patents are a costly and inappropriate use of the patent system .